Clamepending/markogata/content/posts/BrainImplant.md

 It would be interesting if consciousness could be forced out of a brain, because then you could transfer consciousness from one brain to another without losing some of it.
 The difficulty is that measuring the presence of consciousness might be impossible.

-- Give us ultimate control of our own reality
+- Give us ultimate control of our own reality.
 If we digitise our consciousness, then we most likely have lots of control over the inputs to the brain.
 Through these inputs we can construct whatever reality we chose, from bubble baths to near-death experiences (just like the matrix).
 This feels like the ultimate "platform", that the computer, then iphone, then VR headset, then neural implant leads up to.